-David Gilmour’s highly anticipated new album will be out in a few weeks.
-His solo career however, started way back in the late 70s, when Pink Floyd was in the middle of their hay days.
+David Gilmour’s solo career started way back in the late 70s, when Pink Floyd was in the middle of their hay days.
 Often overlooked, David’s first solo album feature some great moments and beautiful tones.
 In this feature we’ll dig deep into the history of the album, the gear and the tones.

 I’ve always loved David’s first solo effort.
 There are no Echoes or Dogs on it but it’s just a solid, no frills album, with great guitar playing.
 What I especially like, is that you can hear that the band had great fun playing together.
 This feeling is certainly lacking on Wish You Were Here and Animals, despite being the great albums that they are.